RobinChao/human_activity/README.md

 <img src="https://github.com/bfetler/human_activity/blob/master/human_activity_plots/gridscore_max_features.png" alt="Random Forest Score by Max Features at each split (max_features)" />
 <img src="https://github.com/bfetler/human_activity/blob/master/human_activity_plots/gridscore_n_estimators.png" alt="Random Forest Score by Number of Estimators (n_estimators)" />

-The top ten important columns varied from one repetition to the next, with seven being consistently within them.
-A near optimum was estimated at {*n_estimators 100*, *max_features 'log2'*}.
+A near optimum was estimated at {*n_estimators: 100*, *max_features: 'sqrt'*}.
 Prediction on test data with optimum parameters gave 90% accuracy.

-A clear distinction between active (*WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS*) and sedentary (*SITTING, STANDING, LAYING*) activities can be seen in a cross table of predicted variables.

 Test data accuracy for each activity is shown by classification report.
-Laying down may be more separable from the others due to inactivity, but a score of 100% is probably not reliable.
+Laying may be more separable from the others due to inactivity, but a score of 100% is probably not reliable.
 <table>
 <tr>
   <td><strong>Activity</strong></td>